Sekaii22/top-landing-page/README.md

 # odin-landing-page

-Landing page project created for The Odin Project HTML and CSS course.
+Landing page project assignment from The Odin Project.